rbharatc/m2x-nanode/README.md

 ### POST Multiple API ###

-POST Multiple API has one more advantage over POST API: it allows pushing multiple values to multiple streams in one request.
-As a result, the calling interface for this API is further complicated:
+The POST Multiple API has one more advantage over the POST API: it allows pushing multiple values to multiple streams in one request.
+As a result, the calling interface for this API is more complex:

 ```
 typedef int (*post_multiple_stream_fill_callback)(Print* print, int stream_index);